Qi Gong Classes in Falmouth

 I also offer weekly evening classes in Falmouth on a Tuesday at 6.30pm.
 Each block of five weekly classes will focus on one of the ‘five elements’ in the Chinese system.

-The upcoming Tuesday evening class series will begin on 23rd September.
-We will connect to the energy of the 'earth' element, with an emphasis on nurturing ourselves and building capacity.
-The moves we do will focus on receiving and grounding, as well finding approaches to deal with worry and overdoing.
 The block of five classes is £60 paid in advance please.
-The maximum number of participants is six.
+The maximum number of participants is seven.
 Please contact me for a booking form or for more information.

 The other five-week class series will commence on the following dates: